yagnik51/yagnik51/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate onwith ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How tome: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->